Sewage Treatment Plant and Septic Tank Systems - HOME

 septic tank cross section .

 In the top picture, you can see that the tank is divided into two sections.
 The first section is the primary settlement tank (PST) and the second section is the secondary settlement tank (SST) The sewage enters the PST from the sewer pipes in the house..
-Anything that floats rises to the top of the tank and aerobic bacteria collonise it, digesting the organic material and preventing the effluent from becoming too septic.
+Anything that floats rises to the top of the tank and aerobic bacteria colonise it, digesting the organic material and preventing the effluent from becoming too septic.
 This layer known as the scum layer or crust.
 Anything heavier than water sinks to the bottom to form the sludge layer.
 In the middle is a relatively clear effluent layer.
-This body of effluent contains anaerobic bacteria and chemicals like nitrogen and phosphorous, and a fairly large proportion of suspended solids – tiny bits that float around in the water.
+This body of effluent contains anaerobic bacteria and chemicals like nitrogen and phosphorous, plus a fairly large proportion of suspended solids – tiny bits that float around in the water.
 The effluent then transfers via a baffle, pipe or weir to the SST where the process is repeated.

 Types of Septic Tanks - traditional and fibreglass